 My dining companion ordered the Chipotle Grill.
 It typically comes as a sandwich, but there’s the option to order any of their sandwiches as a salad instead for a couple dollars more.

 She said that the tempeh was perfect and reminiscent of teriyaki.
 She told me that the chipotle sauce was delicious as well, and the arugula and chives added a really nice flavor.

 Drizzle & Shine

 After lunch, Mae and I headed to nearby Drizzle and Shine, a vegan clothing and accessory store.
-They opened just this past spring, and they have clothes for women and men, shoes, and jewelry.
+They have clothes for women and men, shoes, and jewelry.

 Drizzle and Shine is such a cute space and definitely somewhere I’d recommend visiting if you’re in the market for pretty things.

 Araya’s Place has a quiet dining area with lots of seating and a nice wine list.

 We started with an appetizer of tofu satay.
 The pan-fried tofu was crisp and sticky with a marinade of curry powder and coconut milk.
 It was served on skewers with peanut sauce for dipping and a vinegary cucumber salad.

 One bite and I felt confident we’d chosen wisely with our restaurant choice.